palantir/atlasdb/docs/source/configuration/index.rst

 A minimal AtlasDB configuration for running against cassandra will look like the below.

 Importantly - your lock creator must be consistent across all nodes.
-If you do not provide a lock creator, it will default to the first host in the leaders list.
-If you do not specify a lock creator, the leaders block should be exactly the same across all nodes.
+If you do not provide a lock creator, it will default to the lexicographically first host in the leaders list.
+Therefore, without a lock creator, the leaders block should be exactly the same across all nodes.

 .. code-block:: yaml